Stand Build Regulations

 If you are intending to exhibit heavy items, please notify the Operations team and provide details of the exhibit.

-If you are constructing a double deck stand, please check the Venue Technical Regulations
+If you are constructing a double deck stand, please check the Venue Technical Regulations.

 Flooring